 Many of our clients already have community-facing premises or have identified a venue which lends itself to a community café project.
 Rents and running costs could be at usual commercial rates or maybe there are advantageous or peppercorn charges because of the social value that a new community café will add to the building, existing programmes and the wider community.

-Use spare capacity in your church, charity, community centre, library, bookshop or other venue to create a vibrant and welcoming environment that people will really enjoy visiting.
-Whether it’s a pop-up café just one day a week or a permanent installation open every day we can help you get up and running quickly and easily.
+Using spare capacity in a charity building, community centre, church, library, bookshop or other venue can create a vibrant and welcoming environment that people will really enjoy visiting, receive support or from where other social outcomes can be delivered.
+Whether it’s a commercial style café in a high street setting, a pop-up just one day a week in a community hall, or a semi-permanent installation open multiple days, we can help you get up and running quickly and easily.

-- They deliver social and community cohesion by having broad appeal and therefore brings together otherwise disparate sectors of the community.
+- They deliver social and community cohesion by having broad appeal and therefore bring together otherwise disparate sectors of the community.

-- They contribute to community development and support by providing a setting in which community groups and statutory agencies can informally engage with and help service users.
+- They contribute to community development and support by providing a setting in which community groups and statutory agencies can informally or better attract and engage with current and potential service users.

-- They are sustainable through income generated, volunteer involvement and, where possible, start-up grants or other funding to purchase the equipment and training required.
+- They are sustainable through income generated, trainee or volunteer involvement and, where possible, start-up grants or other funding to purchase the equipment and training can be secured.

 Visit the ‘Taste the Difference’ section to see the specific ways we can help and the other sections on this site to check out our experience and how to get in touch.